Liboul/startup-template/README.md

 - Setup the projet's domain on Vercel, this requires adding a CNAME record on your domain provider
 - Activate Speed Insights on Vercel, the setup is already done in the codebase (Note that it's blocked by adblockers, so to test it make sure you turn the adblockers off)
 - Go to the website, cross your fingers, and the app should be running smoothly in production!

-# Dev setup

-- Create .env at the root and change the values to your own
-- Download docker (docker desktop for mac)
-- Install recommended VSCode extensions
-- Start the DB and run the migrations: `nx run db:start && nx run db:migrate`
-- Run `nx dev example-app` to start the dev server

-# Deployment

-TODO